July 11 – 14, 2024

 To quote Theodore Sturgeon, Readercon likes to ask the next question.
 Imagine going to a typical convention, attending a panel, and having an interesting spin-off conversation in the hallway outside afterwards: That moment of extrapolation and exploration is what we take as our starting point.
 Our program items are usually quite focused and we encourage panelists and attendees to grapple with tricky ideas and dig deep into the genre's history.
 We don't shy away from the political, and the past several years have seen an emphasis on discussing topics relevant to minority and marginalized members of speculative fiction writing and reading communities.
 There are some items about the craft of writing, but we are readers first and foremost, and much of our program is devoted to looking at how we choose, approach, and interact with the things we read.

-When Readercon takes place in a physical space, we record audio and video of many program items.
-We’re in the process of making those recordings accessible to the public as part of our educational mandate.
+Readercon records audio and video of many program items, and is in the process of making those recordings accessible to the public as part of our educational mandate.
 Anyone who would like to individually record a program item and make that recording public is welcome to do so with the prior consent of the program participants.
 Attendees should be aware that audience contributions are often captured on these recordings.